-Historically, Opportunity has served the working poor—those living on $1 to $4 a day—who often rely upon microbusinesses to support their families.
-Today, we are focusing our efforts on those living in extreme poverty, defined as living on less than $1.90 a day.
-And in some places, we are piloting programs for those living at the very lowest level of the economic pyramid on less than $1.25 a day—a situation known as ultra-poverty.
+For more than 50 years, Opportunity has served people living on just a few dollars a day to empower them to create their own microbusinesses to support their families in the absence of job and income opportunities.
+Today, as “microfinance” has become a widespread and successful avenue for development, we are focusing our efforts on those living in extreme poverty, defined as living on less than $2.15 a day.
+And, in some places, we are piloting programs for those living at the very lowest level of the economic pyramid—families surviving on less than $1.25 a day, in a situation known as ultra-poverty.

-For those living in ultra-poverty, the most difficult form of poverty for families to overcome, even the most basic needs and services remain out of reach.
-Limited data exists for this segment of the population, which is often characterized as the "invisible poor," but many people living in ultra-poverty are rural women and children who grow up with little or no education.
+For those living in ultra-poverty, even the most basic needs and services remain out of reach.
+Most people living in ultra-poverty are rural women and children who grow up with little or no education.
 They spend most of their income on food, yet they still struggle with severe food insecurity.
-And they fall through the cracks of traditional poverty alleviation programs, including microfinance, leaving them without any form of safety net.
+They search desperately for piecemeal work, and they live in unsafe and unhealthy conditions.
+Worst of all, they fall through the cracks of most traditional poverty alleviation programs, leaving them without any form of safety net.

-First developed by BRAC in 2002, the Graduation Model was designed to meet the needs of families living in the most destitute conditions.
-As part of the program, families receive an economic asset to help them build a source of income, as well as holistic training and coaching over time to help them build skills and confidence.
+The Graduation Model, a methodology first developed by BRAC in 2002, was designed to meet the needs of families living in these incredibly severe conditions.
+As part of the program, families receive an asset—like livestock or startup products for a small shop—to help them build a source of income, as well as holistic training and coaching over time to help them build skills and confidence.